PAST2212/domainthreat/README.md

 - Daily CSV export into a calender week based CSV file (can be filtered by dates)<br>

 **Other Features**
-- Multithreading (CPU core based) & Multiprocessing
+- Multithreading (CPU core based) & Multiprocessing & Async Requests
 - False Positive Reduction Instruments (e.g. self defined Blacklists, Thresholds depending on string lenght)
 - Keyword detection in websites which neither contain brands in domain names nor are similar registered<br>